Olimpio Otero Vergés: Civic leader and political activist

 As a civic leader, Otero Verges led the Agricultural and Industrial Tobacco Exposition held in Ponce in 1883, just a year after the successful 1882 Exposition Fair that was held in the same city at Plaza Las Delicias in the building now called Parque de Bombas.

 In October, 1887, Otero led a three-member commission that organized an expedition to Madrid, Spain, for Julio Vizcarrondo and Juan Bautista Arrillaga Roque to denounce the injustices perpetrated by Spanish governor General Romualdo Palacio González.
 It resulted in the removal of General Palacio from office.
 He was a representative (Diputado) to the Spanish Courts.

 Otero is also known for his activism for the creation of a road, now PR-123, to link Ponce and Arecibo in the late nineteenth century.
 In 1903, the Puerto Rico Legislature named a bridge on the Ponce to Adjuntas section of the road in his memory.
 The bridge is located in Barrio Magueyes of the municipality of Ponce.
 A prominent local civic and community leader, Otero was also a member of the organizing board that made possible the 1883 Ponce Fair.

 Parque de la Abolicion

-In 1880 Otero, together with Juan Mayoral Barnés and Román Baldorioty de Castro, was instrumental in creating the concept for a park in Ponce— known as Parque de la Abolicion—dedicated to the abolition of slavery, the only such memorial in the Caribbean.
+In 1880 Otero, together with Juan Mayoral Barnés and Román Baldorioty de Castro, was instrumental in creating the concept for a park in Ponce — known as Parque de la Abolicion — dedicated to the abolition of slavery, at the time the only such memorial in the Caribbean.